ngocphucck/ngocphucck/README.md

 ## About me

-- 🏫 I’m currently working at **Hanoi University of Science and Technology.**
+- 🏫 I am currently working at **Hanoi University of Science and Technology.**

-- 🎓 I'm very interested in the mysteries behind machine learning and deep learning algorithms and the ways to apply them to real-world problems..
+- 🎓 I am very interested in the mysteries behind machine learning and deep learning algorithms and the ways to apply them to real-world problems..

 - 💬 Ask me about **mathematics, algorithms, computer vision, natural language processing.**